stavros-liaskos/tsipiripo/README.md

 - https://alligator.io/vuejs/parallax-effect/
 - use nuxt-link instead of anchors
 - automate now deployment (delete previous [sleeping only?]instances)
+- check using online checker, if I need the cookie law.
+Otherwise, rm it

 ## New Relic
 New Relic is used for both logging and keeping the application "awake".